Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 thesentinelpaperback

-Perhaps there is a conscious connection or homage made by director Winner between the devilish residents of the infamous Bramford Arms with its history of murderers and deviants –the facade filmed of New York Cities Dakota with a birds’ eye view of Central Park as Rosemary and Guy Woodhouse move into their house of Hades in Rosemary’s Baby 1968, perhaps my favorite film.
+Perhaps there is a conscious connection or homage made by director Winner between the devilish residents of the infamous Bramford Arms with its history of murderers and deviants –the facade filmed of New York Cities Dakota with a birds’ eye view of Central Park as Rosemary and Guy Woodhouse move into their house of Hades in Rosemary’s Baby 1968, my favorite film that transcends any genre.

 capturfiles_67

-Alison Parker (Christina Raines) does come in contact with a similar Gothic building filled with oddball characters who wind up being the ghosts of murderers who once lived in the impressive Brownstone.
+Alison Parker (Christina Raines) comes in contact with a similar Gothic building filled with oddball characters who wind up being the ghosts of murderers who once lived in the impressive Brownstone.
 I imagine the gateway to Hell would attract an evil ensemble of nasties.
-And to counterbalance Alison as the women-in-peril who must fight off the paranoia and heady mind games are the devil and his minions who toy with Alison in order to drive her mad enough to try once again commit suicide.
-Rosemary Woodhouse has the perseverance to keep her devils at bay and hold onto her precious baby even if he was to carry on his father’s legacy.
+And to counterbalance Alison as the woman-in-peril who must fight off the paranoia and heady mind games of the devil and his minions, who toy with Alison in order to drive her mad enough to try once again to commit suicide.
+Rosemary Woodhouse has the perseverance to keep her devils at bay and hold onto her precious baby even if he were to carry on his father’s legacy.
 Either way, it’s both buildings filled with eccentrics and the fog of paranoia that tie the two films together for me, but that’s where it ends.

-Look, as far back as its theatrical release and the critique was, to lump all ‘devil’ in the city, good vs. evil tropes with the 1968 seminal film by director Roman Polanski based on Ira Levin’s novel Rosemary’s Baby.
+Look, as far back as its theatrical release, the critique was to lump all “devil in the city” and “good vs. evil” tropes with the 1968 seminal film by Roman Polanski, based on Ira Levin’s novel Rosemary’s Baby.

 rosemarys-baby-end-scene